burrojas26/Senior-Seminar-Burroughs/README.md

 2/3/24:
 Today I made the percent calculations in my scheduler class actually dynamic, so it finds the best value based on the average number of students choices they get assigned to.
 I also started cleaning up files and adding comments.

+Update to 2/3/24:
+I added functions to search for a student's roster, and to search for a course's roster.